Guardianship & Conservatorship

 There may come the time when someone you love needs special care and attention to personal affairs.
 A court appoints a guardian or a conservator depending on what type of decisions need to be made for the protected person, ward, or conservatee.

 Wards are minors or incapacitated adults who lack sufficient fitness or capability to make or communicate responsible personal decisions, and for whom the court appoints a guardian.
 The guardian is authorized to make decisions for the ward on matters such as where to live, medical decisions, education, training, and more.

 A guardian must assure that provisions have been made for the ward’s care and comfort.
 This includes food, social requirements, and health care.
 If possible, the guardian should meet these needs through government programs, rather than using the ward’s estate.

 Guardians must respect the ward’s moral and religious beliefs when enabling the ward to receive necessary medical and professional care.
 They also have to take reasonable care of the ward’s personal effects, like clothing, furniture, etc.

-The conservatee or protected person is the legal name for a person for whom a conservator has been appointed because he or she lacks the capacity or ability to make necessary decisions regarding his or her financial affairs or estate.
+The conservatee or protected person is the legal name for a person for whom a conservator has been appointed because they lack the capacity or ability to make necessary decisions regarding their financial affairs or estate.